Mr-Perfection/aviso-coding-challenge/README.md

 # aviso-coding-challenge
-This is coding challenge for Aviso Front End Engineer position I used [Heroku](https://dashboard.heroku.com/apps) to deploy my website.
+This is coding challenge for XYZ LOL position
+I used [Heroku](https://dashboard.heroku.com/apps) to deploy my website.
 This is a pure, **delicious** vanilla JS code.
 Most of the hard work is done in [index.js](challenge/solution/index.js).